-Indefinite-lived Intangible Assets-Indefinite-lived intangible assets consist of IPR&D. IPR&D acquired directly in a transaction other than a business combination is capitalized if the projects will be further developed or have an alternative future use; otherwise they are expensed.
+Indefinite-lived Intangible Assets-Indefinite-lived intangible assets consist of IPR&D. IPR&D acquired directly in a transaction other than a business combination is capitalized if the projects will be further developed or have an alternative future use; otherwise, they are expensed.
 The fair values of IPR&D project assets acquired in business combinations are capitalized.
 The Company generally utilizes the Multi-Period Excess Earning Method to determine the estimated fair value of the IPR&D assets acquired in a business combination.
 The projections used in this valuation approach are based on many factors, such as relevant market size, patent protection, and expected pricing and industry trends.
 The estimated future net cash flows are then discounted to the present value using an appropriate discount rate.
 These assets are treated as indefinite-lived intangible assets until completion or abandonment of the projects, at which time the assets are amortized over the remaining useful life or written off, as appropriate.
 Intangible assets with indefinite lives, including IPR&D, are tested for impairment if impairment indicators arise and, at a minimum, annually.
-However, an entity is permitted to first assess qualitative factors to determine if a quantitative impairment test is necessary.
+However, an entity is permitted to first assess gualitative factors to determine if a quantitative impairment test is necessary.
 Further testing is only required if the entity determines, based on the qualitative assessment, that it is more likely than not that an indefinite-lived intangible asset's fair value is less than its carrying amount.
 The indefinite-lived intangible asset impairment test consists of a one-step analysis that compares the fair value of the intangible asset with its carrying amount.
 If the carrying amount of an intangible asset exceeds its fair value, an impairment loss is recognized in an amount equal to that excess.
 The Company considers many factors in evaluating whether the value of its intangible assets with indefinite lives may not be recoverable, including, but not limited to, expected growth rates, the cost of equity and debt capital, general economic conditions, the Company's outlook and market performance of the Company's industry and recent and forecasted financial performance.
-The Company performed a qualitative annual test for its indefinitelived intangible assets as of October 1, 2022.
-During the year ended December 31, 2022, the Company concluded that no impairment exists.
+The Company performs a qualitative test for its indefinite-lived intangible assets annually as of October 1.
+During the year ended December 31, 2023, the Company concluded that no impairment exists.

 Goodwill-Goodwill represents the amount of consideration paid in excess of the fair value of net assets acquired as a result of the Company's business acquisitions accounted for using the acquisition method of accounting.
 Goodwill is not amortized and is subject to impairment testing at a reporting unit level on an annual basis or when a triggering event occurs that may indicate the carrying value of the goodwill is impaired.
 An entity is permitted to first assess qualitative factors to determine if a quantitative impairment test is necessary.
 Further testing is only required if the entity determines, based on the qualitative assessment, that it is more likely than not that the fair value of the reporting unit is less than its carrying amount.
-As of October 1, 2022, the Company's single reporting unit for purposes of its goodwill impairment test had a negative carrying value and the Company performed a qualitative impairment test for goodwill.
-During the year ended December 31, 2022, the Company concluded that no impairment exists.
 The Company reassesses its reporting units as part of its annual segment review.
-As of December 31, 2022, the Company concluded that it continues to operate as one reporting unit.
+As of December 31, 2023, the Company concluded that it continues to operate as one reporting unit.
+As of October 1, 2023, the Company's single reporting unit for purposes of its goodwill impairment test for goodwill.
+During the year ended December 31, 2023, the Company concluded that no impairment tests.